skyglobal/Sheut/README.md

 ## sheut.config.js

+ * `debug` : Boolean to determine if Casper's verbose logging is enabled
  * `server` : (optional) If provided Sheut will start a static server using the dir and port given.
 If omitted, Sheut will assume the server has already been started.
    * `dir`: The location of the site to serve.
    * `port`: the port to open the server on.